 You need to start by slicing the apples.
 I don’t bother with an apple corer, the easy way to get the job done is just make 4 cuts slicing the sides off of the core like you see here….done!
 Then I sliced them rather thick because I don’t want mushy apples when my dessert is done, the thinner they are the softer they will get.

-Best Apples for Cobbler
+What Are the Best Apples for Cobbler?

-Fuji are firm and sweet while Granny Smith (green) are firm and tart.
+Fuji apples are firm and sweet while Granny Smith (green) are firm and tart.
 I prefer fuji but take your pick.
 I’ll admit that I am a sale girl and if one is way cheaper than another I will choose that, experimenting is fun too.
 I use this as a day or week after leftover cranberry recipe but of course you could buy fresh and start from scratch.

 For the most part you could swap out fruit with any type of crisp, it’s generally just a mixture of oats, brown sugar, flour and butter.